© Wildbild

 Senior Lecturer for Violin (IGP & Pre-College)Department String StudiesPre-CollegeInstitute for Chamber Music

-The Salzburg-born violinist received her musical training at Mozarteum University in Salzburg, at Indiana University in the USA and at the Lübeck University of Music.
+The Salzburg-born violinist received her musical training at the Mozarteum University in Salzburg, at Indiana University in the USA and at the Lübeck University of Music.
 Her teachers include Paul Roczek, Mauricio Fuks and Shmuel Ashkenasi.
-Since 2008, Michaela Girardi has been principal violin of the Camerata Salzburg, she teaches at Mozarteum University Salzburg and gives masterclasses at the Austrian Master Classes and the International Summer Academy of the Mozarteum University.
+Michaela Girardi has been principal violinist of the Camerata Salzburg since 2008 and concertmaster of the Vorarlberg Symphony Orchestra since 2024.
+She is also a guest concertmaster with orchestras such as the Stuttgart Chamber Orchestra and the Bavarian Chamber Orchestra Bad Brückenau.

-Since her first solo performance at the age of eleven, Michaela Girardi has performed as a soloist with various orchestras such as the Camerata Salzburg, the Mozarteum Orchestra, the Bruckner Orchestra Linz and others.
+Since her first solo appearance at the age of eleven, Michaela Girardi has performed as a soloist with various orchestras such as the Camerata Salzburg, the Mozarteum Orchestra, the Bruckner Orchestra Linz and others.